Everything you need to know about...

 No one has ever seen a spite birth and thus it is unknown how they spawn or are created.
 Some believe they appear out of thin air from the magic of the world itself.
 Some believe they are born deep underground or far above in the clouds where the atmosphere is unreachable to wyngrew.

 Shrouded in mystery is what truly makes spites scary to wyngrew, as the uncertainty of why they exist is what unnerves civilization most of all.
 Do they have a purpose?
 Are they only a result of some disastrous event in history?

 Every spite is vastly different from the other, although they all have a number of identifying traits that tie them together:

 All consume magical energy in the form of negative emotions.

 All seem to share a vague hive mind overall.

 All Spites have sharp, pointed teeth.
 This seems to be what they consume magic with.

 As of Warptide 2018: Since the nova tree was destroyed, spites are no longer warded off and will creep in, especially at night.
-Spites like the shambles, nocoffs and yittles are often seen lurking in town, but the NPC, Bull, is seen chasing them out or killing them on sight.
+Spites like the shambles, nocoffs and yittles are often seen lurking in town.
 While most spites do not attack unless in defensive, they still consume the magic around them.
 This can cause sickness in wyngrew close enough so it is advised to not stay out past dark.
 Please be aware that kindrin and deelaguns are rare and do not wander into communities.

 Make sure to read about each type of Spite, where they live, how they interact with wyngrew, and if they are susceptible to magical or physical attacks.
 Not all Spites will physically injure a wyngro, so try to be accurate when writing stories!